-There are many benefits in starting your own side business.
+There are many benefits to starting your own side business.
 The biggest advantage is definitely the additional income you will get and the fact that you can use it to hone your entrepreneurial skills.
-For those who are in school and can’t afford going into business full time, these side businesses are the perfect choice.
+For those who are in school and can’t afford to go into business full time, these side businesses are a perfect choice.

 All you have to do is to figure out what you want to do and what best fits your individual capabilities.
 However, make sure you don’t just capitalize on your skills, but devote enough time and research in your new venture so it takes off to a good start and you can be a few thousand dollars richer.

 What other businesses have caught your attention recently?
 Do you run a side hustle?
 We’d love to hear about it – Comment below and keep hustling!